Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 To avoid frying your device, it is important to use the correct voltage.
 Connecting your 3.3V bridge to a 15V RS232 line will quickly destroy it.

 Voltage that ranges between 0 and power supply voltage (Vcc) is also called TTL voltage levels.
 5V TTL voltage levels consider everything above 2V a logic high, and can thus also receive data from 3.3V UART devices.
-So in some cases it is possible to communicate with a 5V UART using a 3.3V UART.
+So in that case it is possible to communicate with a 5V UART using a 3.3V UART.

 ## USB to UART converter module